We are currently not administering RLS facilities.

 Scheme features include:

-- Term length: Term loans and asset finance facilities are available from three months, for up to six years, with overdrafts and invoice finance available from three months, for up to three years.
+- Term length: Term loans and asset finance facilities are available from three months up to six years, with overdrafts and invoice finance available from three months up to three years.

-- Guarantee to the Lender: The scheme provides the lender with a government-backed guarantee against the outstanding balance of the facility.
+- Guarantee is to the lender: The scheme provides the lender with a 70% government-backed guarantee against the outstanding balance of the facility after it has completed its normal recovery process.
 The borrower always remains 100% liable for the debt.

 - UK-based: The borrower must be carrying out trading activity in the UK.